Reviewed by Dr. Chad Gilliam PA

 Somatostatin-containing drugs or drugs that affect somatostatin, such as levodopa

-To maximize the benefits of semaglutide, follow a healthy diet and exercise regularly.
-Semaglutide is not a magic weight loss injection and should be part of a comprehensive weight loss plan.
+To maximize the benefits of semaglutide + cyanocobalamin, follow a healthy diet and exercise regularly.
+Semaglutide + cyanocobalamin is not a magic weight loss injection and should be part of a comprehensive weight loss plan.

-Semaglutide may reduce appetite within a few weeks of starting treatment.
+Semaglutide + cyanocobalamin may reduce appetite within a few weeks of starting treatment.
 However, individual results may vary.
 It’s important to follow your healthcare provider’s instructions and monitor your progress regularly.